send to friend | print Steamed Mussels

 - Take out the mussels, and cover with foil to keep warm.

-- Add the rest of the butter and the parsley to the liquid that remains.
+- Add the butter and parsley to the liquid that remains - allow butter to melt

 - Serve mussels in individual bowls with some of the liquid.